KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EARTH-Live by mykle1](https://github.com/mykle1/MMM-EARTH-Live)

 0. This module is outdated: Abandoned.
-The URL to fetch the video dooesn't work anymore.
+The URL to fetch the video doesn't work anymore.
 The author is inactive.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-EARTH-Live.js`: Replace it with `MagicMirror²`.
 3. The branch name is 'master'.
 Consider renaming it to 'main'.